BassantHossam20/Loan_Prediction_AI/README.md

 <br>

 > ## Project goals
-The project's purpose is to forecast if an applicant can take out a loan or not based on the available features such as Loan amount, Material status, Gender, Number of dependents, and Credit history.
+The project's purpose is to forecast if an applicant can or cannot take a loan based on the available features such as Loan amount, Material status, Gender, Number of dependents, and Credit history.

 <br>